What is Mistake Proofing?

 Mistake Proofing Example

 The Parisian Experience restaurant wished to ensure high service quality through mistake proofing.
-They reviewed the deployment chart (a detailed flowchart that shows who performs each step) of the seating process shown in Figure 1 and identified human errors on the part of restaurant staff or customers that could cause service problems.
+They reviewed the deployment chart (a detailed flowchart that shows who performs each step) of the seating process shown below and identified human errors on the part of restaurant staff or customers that could cause service problems.